 Ostara, or Eostre or Eastre, is the Germanic Goddess of the spring and dawn.

 Ostra brings the energy of light, hope, fertility, growth, and new beginnings.

-In Celtic countries it is customary to leave food and drink out for the fairies on the nights of our festivals, and it is believed that if the fairies are not honored with gifts at these times, they will work mischief in our lives.
+In Celtic countries it is customary to leave food and drink out for the fairies on the nights of the festivals, and it is believed that if the fairies are not honored with gifts at these times, they will work mischief in our lives.

 Leave gifts of dairy, like cheese, butter or fresh cream, also honey, mead, candy, & gather fresh flowers

 Old English Ēostre continues into modern English as Easter meaning 'to shine'